If you’re using a dbt package, and make improvements to it, we’d love for you to contribute that back to the dbt community.

 segment package in a project named

 jaffle_shop, but have found that the package needs some work to make it compatible with my warehouse.
-I decide that I’m going to make the package work on my warehouse, and want to contribute that back to the wider dbt community (for the purpose of this example, we’re imagining that I’m an external community member without edit access on the Fishtown GitHub organization).
+You decide that you’re going to make the package work on your warehouse, and want to contribute that back to the wider dbt community.

-0. Install the existing package in my dbt project
+0. Install the existing package in your dbt project

-This is sort of a baked in assumption – since I want to use the Segment package, I’ve already installed it in my project, tried to use it, and then gotten some sort of error back, which is why I have decided to make changes to the package.
+This is sort of a baked in assumption – since you want to use the Segment package, you’ve already installed it in your project, tried to use it, and then gotten some sort of error back, which is why you have decided to make changes to the package.

 packages.yml file (docs) looks like this: